rafflebox-technologies-inc/programming-assignment/README.md

 The solution should include:

-1. A front end web application that allows a user to enter the `time` and `temperature` of a `city`.
+1. A front end web application that allows a user to enter and remove the `time` and `temperature` of a `city`.
 2. An api that stores the `time` `temperature` and `city` into a local database (eg.SQLLite)
 3. Once entered the front end should display the `time` `temperature` and `city`.
 It should always display the most recent `temperature` (and no more than single temperature for the same city).